naturalshine/soother-site/content/prototype/index.md

 - Time-slipping friend
 2. Tell the user factual information about ASMR

-3. Recommend ASMR videos to the user
+3. Recommend YouTube ASMR videos to the user

 4. Tell the user about itself (SOOTHER) and about its creator (Claire)